haiderBukhari/Metaschool-Event-Application-R2W3/readme.md

 ![11zon_1](https://github.com/haiderBukhari/Metaschool-Event-Application-R2W3/assets/85192296/d6a0080b-ec1a-4967-b3ee-4b58a57e8b47)

 ## Application Workflow Storyboard

 ***🖥️ Frontend***

-1.	<span style="text-decoration:underline">***User Interface:***</span> Design an intuitive and user-friendly interface for event organizers and attendees to interact with.
+1.***User Interface:*** Design an intuitive and user-friendly interface for event organizers and attendees to interact with.
-2.	<span style="text-decoration:underline">***Event Creation:***</span> Develop a form or wizard-like interface for event organizers to create event pages, add event details, set ticket prices, and customize event pages.
+2.***Event Creation:*** Develop a form or wizard-like interface for event organizers to create event pages, add event details, set ticket prices, and customize event pages.
-3.	<span style="text-decoration:underline">***Ticketing System:***</span> Design a ticketing system for attendees to purchase tickets securely and easily.
+3.***Ticketing System:*** Design a ticketing system for attendees to purchase tickets securely and easily.
-4.	<span style="text-decoration:underline">***Event Search and Filtering:***</span> Implement search and filtering options to help users find relevant events based on location, category, date, etc.
+4.***Event Search and Filtering:*** Implement search and filtering options to help users find relevant events based on location, category, date, etc.
-5.	<span style="text-decoration:underline">***Event Management:***</span> Build an interface for event organizers to manage their events, track registrations, and make updates to event details.
+5.***Event Management:*** Build an interface for event organizers to manage their events, track registrations, and make updates to event details.
-6. <span style="text-decoration:underline">***Analytics and Reporting:***</span> Provide event organizers with analytics and reporting features to track event performance, ticket sales, and attendee engagement.
+6. ***Analytics and Reporting:*** Provide event organizers with analytics and reporting features to track event performance, ticket sales, and attendee engagement.

 ***📜 Smart contract requirements***

-<span style="margin: 20px">***➜.
-Functional requirements:***</span>
+***➜.
+Functional requirements:***

-1. <span style="text-decoration:underline">***Integration:***</span> Explore leveraging blockchain technology for aspects such as ticketing, registration, and payment systems.
+1. ***Integration:*** Explore leveraging blockchain technology for aspects such as ticketing, registration, and payment systems.
 This could involve utilizing smart contracts, decentralized identity, or decentralized storage solutions.
-2. <span style="text-decoration:underline">***Tokenization:***</span> Implementing a native token system within the application.
+2. ***Tokenization:*** Implementing a native token system within the application.
 Tokens can be used for various purposes such as rewarding attendees, enabling access to exclusive features, or facilitating peer-to-peer transactions.
-3. <span style="text-decoration:underline">***Decentralized Storage:***</span> Explore using decentralized storage solutions like IPFS (InterPlanetary File System) to store event data, images, and other media files.
+3. ***Decentralized Storage:*** Explore using decentralized storage solutions like IPFS (InterPlanetary File System) to store event data, images, and other media files.
 This ensures data availability and reduces reliance on centralized servers.
-4. <span style="text-decoration:underline">***Interoperability:***</span> Consider how the application can interact with other decentralized applications (DApps) or blockchain networks.
+4. ***Interoperability:*** Consider how the application can interact with other decentralized applications (DApps) or blockchain networks.
 This could involve integrating with existing decentralized identity systems or allowing users to connect their wallets from different blockchain networks. (e.g, chainlink)

-<span style="margin: 20px">***➜ Non-functional requirements:***</span>
+***➜ Non-functional requirements:***

-1. <span style="text-decoration:underline">***Privacy and Security:***</span> Ensure user data protection and that privacy is maintained within the Web3 environment.
+1. ***Privacy and Security:*** Ensure user data protection and that privacy is maintained within the Web3 environment.
 Explore encryption techniques and decentralized identity solutions to enhance security.
-2. <span style="text-decoration:underline">***Community Engagement:***</span> Leverage the power of Web 3 technologies to facilitate community engagement and participation.
+2. ***Community Engagement:*** Leverage the power of Web 3 technologies to facilitate community engagement and participation.
 This could involve implementing decentralized governance mechanisms, allowing users to contribute to event planning, or incorporating social features like decentralized messaging.
-3. <span style="text-decoration:underline">***UX/UI Design:***</span> Design the user interface to be seamless and intuitive, making it easy for users to interact with blockchain-related functionalities.
+3. ***UX/UI Design:*** Design the user interface to be seamless and intuitive, making it easy for users to interact with blockchain-related functionalities.
 Consider providing clear instructions and feedback to guide users through the Web3 experience.
-4. <span style="text-decoration:underline">***Education and Onboarding:***</span> Since Web3 technologies may be unfamiliar to some users, consider providing educational resources and onboarding materials to help users understand the benefits and functionalities of the Web3 environment.
+4. ***Education and Onboarding:*** Since Web3 technologies may be unfamiliar to some users, consider providing educational resources and onboarding materials to help users understand the benefits and functionalities of the Web3 environment.

 ***👌 Unique Features to Enhance our application***

-1.	<span style="text-decoration:underline">***Performance Optimization:***</span> Enhance the application's speed and responsiveness by optimizing code, database queries, and server configurations.
+1. ***Performance Optimization:*** Enhance the application's speed and responsiveness by optimizing code, database queries, and server configurations.
-2.	<span style="text-decoration:underline">***Mobile Responsiveness:***</span> Ensure that the application is fully responsive and optimized for mobile devices.
+2. ***Mobile Responsiveness:*** Ensure that the application is fully responsive and optimized for mobile devices.
-3.	<span style="text-decoration:underline">***Customization Options:***</span> Provide event organizers with more options to customize event pages and make them visually appealing.
+3. ***Customization Options:*** Provide event organizers with more options to customize event pages and make them visually appealing.
-4.	<span style="text-decoration:underline">***Enhanced Ticketing Features:***</span> Add features like discount codes, group ticketing, waitlists, and seat selection to improve the ticketing experience.
+4. ***Enhanced Ticketing Features:*** Add features like discount codes, group ticketing, waitlists, and seat selection to improve the ticketing experience.
-5.	<span style="text-decoration:underline">***Social Media Integration:***</span> Integrate with popular social media platforms to enable event sharing, RSVPs, and social interactions.
+5. ***Social Media Integration:*** Integrate with popular social media platforms to enable event sharing, RSVPs, and social interactions.
-6. <span style="text-decoration:underline">***Feedback and Review System:***</span> Implement a system for attendees to provide feedback and leave reviews for events they have attended.
+6. ***Feedback and Review System:*** Implement a system for attendees to provide feedback and leave reviews for events they have attended.

 ## Team Members

 - Muhammad Haider Bukhari (Github Profile) [https://github.com/haiderbukhari]
 - Yamin Raad (Github Profile) [https://github.com/Raad05]

+## Individual Contribution Breakdown

+- Yamin Raad: Smart Contract Development
+- Muhammad Haider Bukhari : Frontend and Backend Development

 ## Stay Tuned 🔍

-This repository is your go-to source for updates, resources, and announcements throughout your Road to Web3 with Cohort II.
+This repository is your go-to source for resources, and our journey in Road to Web3 with Cohort II.
 Your creativity, dedication, and collaboration are what make this journey extraordinary.

 Ready to shape the future of Web3?
 Let's get building! 🚀✨